-- Utilizing the outside picnic area during lunch periods (under the supervision of a lunch monitor). - Utilizing the auditorium foyer couches during lunch periods and study halls (under the supervision of the study hall and/or lunch monitor).
+Utilizing the Panther Den couches and tables during lunch periods and study halls (under the supervision of the study hall and/or lunch monitor).

 STUDENT FUNDRAISING

 Soliciting or selling of any kind by any student or student group is prohibited during the school day unless it is directly related to a school-sponsored activity and approved by the High School Principal.
 Furthermore, all fundraising activities by school-sponsored groups must be approved, in advance, by the High School Principal or Dean of Students.